ArinZBryan/A-Level-Notes/Computer Science/Algorithms/Sorting.md

 * Quick sort can be said to work on a divide and conquer basis.

 #### How to quick sort
-> 1. Set a left pointer and right pointer to each end of the list
+1. Set a left pointer and right pointer to the first and last elements of the array
-> 2. Check the value pointed to by the right pointer is larger than that pointed to by the left pointer
+2. Set the *pivot* pointer to the middle element of the array
+3. Walk the left pointer right until it hits a value greater than the pivot's value
+4. Walk the right pointer left until it hits a value smaller than the pivot's value
-> 3. If the above check returns true, increment the left pointer.
-Else, swap the values, and decrement the right pointer
+5. Swap the values at the left and right pointers
-> 4. Repeat steps 2 and 3 until the left and right pointers meet (are in the same place).
-Place the 'pivot' pointer at this position.
-Every value to the left of the pivot should be less than the value pointed to by the left pointer and the opposite for the values to the right.
-> 5. This is where the parallelism comes in.
-The above steps (1-4) should be repeated for the sub lists (all elements to the left of pivot, all elements to the right of pivot.
-Pivot is not included in these sub lists.)
-> 6. The base case of the recursion is if no swaps were made, or the sub lists are of length one.
+6. Repeat steps 3-5 until the left and right pointers are at the pivot.
+7. Divide the array into two sub-arrays, one each side of the pivot.
+This can be done by pre-setting the left and right pointers to points in the original array
+8. Run all above steps on each of the sub-arrays recursively.